tkivisik/digit-span-testing/README.md

 ## About

 This project was initially created as part of the Artificial and Natural Intelligence couse at the University of Tartu.
 In 2023, initial code was contributed by Tamur Talviku, Gregor Nepste, Kirill Jurkov, Madis Peterson, Kristjan Solmann.
 In 2024, Matthias Reima contributed parts.
 The project has been supervised by Taavi Kivisik.

+## Contributions

+Contributions are welcome.
+Anyone making a pull request agrees to allow their contribution to be licenced under the same licence as the rest of the code in this repository.

 # References